edenbogale/aquamist-water-app/README/README.md

 Clean water is a **basic right** — and Aquamist helps protect it, one delivery at a time.

 **Developed with 💧 by Eden Bogale**
-*Grand Finale Project • [Your Bootcamp/Program Name] • November 2025*
+*Grand Finale Project • November 2025*